bobh66/nameko-examples-k8s/k8s/README.md

 `templates` folder where all Kubernetes definition files live.

-Please read [The Chart Template Developer’s Guide](https://docs.helm.sh/chart_template_guide/#the-chart-template-developer-s-guide) to learn everything there is about creating your own charts.
+Please read [The Chart Template Developer’s Guide](https://docs.helm.sh/chart_template_guide/#the-chart-template-developer-s-guide) to learn about creating your own charts.

 All of our charts contain `deployment.yaml` template where main Nameko Service deployment definition lives.
 `Gateway` chart additionally has definitions for `ingress` and kubernetes `service`